Writing Your profile for Psychology Today

 4. A direct invitation to reach out via a specified means, whether that’s email or phone.

 That’s only 4 things… but it’s complex.
-There’s a lot of nuanced decision-making that goes into the tiny details of word choice, sentence length, tone, and all of the other factors that make one profile feel impersonal and stilted while another profile feels warm and direct.
+There is a lot of nuanced decision-making that goes into the tiny details of word choice, sentence length, and tone.
+These factors can transform a generic, impersonal profile into one that feels genuine, warm, and direct.

 Feeling overwhelmed?

-The process of co-creating your therapist profile only takes a few days, and it takes place entirely through email.
+The process of co-creating your therapist profile only takes a few days, and it takes place entirely through email, with minimal effort on your part.
 The profile writing fee of $175 includes one free revision to make sure you’re happy with the final product.